apptentive/apptentive-ios/README.md

 }
 ```

-Note: Your survey tags are set on the Apptentive website.
+Note: Tags for a particular survey are set on the Apptentive website.

 To show a survey without tags, use: